aryn-ai/quickstart/sycamore-local-development-example.md

 The output should show the exploded DocSet.

 i.
-We will create the vector embeddings for our DocSet.
-The model we selected is MiniLM, and you could a different embedding model depending on your use case.
+We will now create the vector embeddings for our DocSet.
+The model we selected is MiniLM, and you could choose a different embedding model depending on your use case.

 ```python